 Each state of the collapsed Unigram model is a specific seating arrangement h which corresponds to a segmentation w.
-Conditional on the observed sequence c = abab, the state space consists of all seating arrangements such that concatenating the words in their associated w yields abab.22 It is important to realize that even though there are only 8 possible segmentations abab, ab ab, a b a b, ab a b, a b ab, a ba b, aba b, a ba ab, a ba ab, ab ab ab, a ba ab, a bab, the state space is larger because some of these segmentations correspond to multiple seating arrangements.
+Conditional on the observed sequence c = abab, the state space consists of all seating arrangements such that concatenating the words in their associated w yields abab.22 It is important to realize that even though there are only 8 possible segmentations abab, ab ab, a b a b, ab a b, a b ab, a ba b, aba b, a ba b, aba ab, ab ab, arrangements correspond to multiple seating arrangements.
 For example, ab ab can arise from a seating arrangement with either a single table that has two customers or two tables with one customer each.